-This mesmerizing video has received over 21 million views [ Update - by January 2014, approximately 29 million], and is still spreading rapidly through social media.
+This mesmerizing video has received over 21 million views [ Update - by March 2014, over 31 million], and is still spreading rapidly through social media.

 The baby is 10 month-old Mary Lynne Leroux, who weeps as her mother Amanda sings 'My Heart Can't Tell You No', a song most recently popularized by Sara Evans.